TadusPro/Muledump.NET/README.md

 ﻿# MDTadusMod

-MDTadusMod is a modern, cross-platform port of the popular tool Muledump for the game Realm of the Mad God.
+This tool is an account manager focused on item management.
 It is built using .NET MAUI and Blazor Hybrid, allowing it to run on Windows, macOS, Android, and iOS from a single codebase.

 ## Features

-*   **Account Management**: Easily add and manage multiple Realm of the Mad God accounts.
-*   **Character and Inventory Viewing**: View your characters, their stats, and all the items in your inventory and vaults.
+*   **Comprehensive Account Details**: View detailed stats for your characters and pets, along with all items across inventorycontainers.
 *   **Cross-Platform**: Runs on Windows, macOS, Android, and iOS.
-*   **Modern UI**: A clean and modern user interface built with Blazor.
+*   **Familiar UI**: A user interface designed to look and feel like the original Muledump, built with Blazor.
-*   **Asset Extraction**: Utilizes `RotMGAssetExtractor` to get the latest game assets.
+*   **Asset Extraction**: Utilizes `RotMGAssetExtractor` to extract all necessary game data directly, eliminating the need for third-party tools or resources that old MD relied on.

 ## Tech Stack